helm/community/communication.md

 Map that to your local time with this [timezone table].

+Check out the recent [meeting minutes and notes].

 ## Conferences

 Kubernetes is the main focus of CloudNativeCon/KubeCon, held every spring in Europe and winter in North America.
 Information about these and other community events is available on the CNCF [events] pages.